varma-cephas/general0/ES6 Concepts.md

 # Examples
 ### Proxies
 One of the many things proxies can be useful for is, we can use it to say something help when a user is trying to find a property inside of a object that does not exists.
+A `Proxy` allows you to create an object that can be used in place of the original object.
+We can do regular operations on proxies as we would on objects like, `adding`, `removing`, `modifying` or `deleting` properties from the original object.
 ```js
 const obj={age:9};